 My initially erroneous and unfair assessment also made me think of what the day before some law enforcement rangers told me was their main concern about the new right to carry guns in parks-- people firing upon and killing animals for bluff charges.
 At that proximity, how many people would have drawn and fired?
 I suspect a lot.
 Maybe I would have, too, and it would have been unnecessary.
 It probably would have gotten me killed as well, for only in the movies and a few alcohol-fed fantasies is some dude going to draw a handgun and down two attacking grizzlies after encountering them at close range.
 Hero delusions don't apply in the real wilderness.

 I saw a third grizzly that day.
 Heading down, I came across it.
-This one I saw well in advance, maybe 150-200 yards away, and it was much larger than either of the other two.
+This one I saw well in advance, maybe 100 yards away, and it was much larger than either of the other two.
 Despite being far off, it presented a problem: it was busy digging away right on my path.
 I had the choice to go down and way around to the left, which I didn't really want to do; go down and around to the right, which would have been stupid since that would have put me very close to the bear and between it and the forest; or stay put and wait it out.
-I eventually chose the third option, partially because when I started on the first, I found a bison lying in the grass, and I did not relish being stuck between a bison and a grizzly.
-Sorry, but no Clash of the Titans starring me as the puny mortal, thank you.
+Eventually, I chose the third option, partially because when I started on the first, I found a bison lying in the grass, and I did not relish being stuck between a bison and a grizzly.
 So I stayed far and high and kept my eye on the bear.
 After it showed no signs of leaving, I made some noise, and it finally looked up and saw me.
 Then it stood on its hind legs and raised its nose, getting a good look at and whiff of me.

 And then it took off down into the woods.
 That's what happens the vast majority of the time when people and grizzlies meet each other-- the bears run from or ignore the people.